Configuring Deserialization Error Handling

 IGNORE_AND_LOG

-In the following sections, we'll cover each of these modes in detail for the scenario where a malformed record has made its way into a Kafka topic, which will be the source for one of our DSQL queries.
+The following sections detail each of these modes for a scenario in which a malformed record made its way into a Kafka topic, which will be the source for one of your DSQL queries.

 The pageviews